I was surprised to find myself in New York City last week.

 Here are pictures of my “transportation to New York”.

-the Washington, D.C. regional urban-rail network that we call the Metro.
+First I walked, in a brisk snow, to the nearby station of the Washington, D.C. regional urban-rail network that we call the Metro.
 I rode on that for a while, got off, tried to find the bus pick-up area, which was curiously almost unmarked.
 Then I got on the bus, then there is a blurry period of mostly-sleep (not pictured), and finally got off the bus in NYC.

 In the caption above, I use quotation-marks around “inter-city bus station” because it’s actually just the upstairs parking lot of the train station.
 There are no facilities within this bus “area” that I could readily see.
 No places to wait except standing around on the pavement of the former parking lot, like the people pictured here.
 No toilets, except far off below in the train station.
 No clocks even, to check the time; no big boards to check arrivals or departures.
 No place to buy tickets (you have to buy online) except for Greyhound.
 No place to buy food or drinks.
 No payphones that I saw.
 Nobody was even clearly in charge to ask for help.
 No lockers to store one’s things.
 Somehow, it all sort of hobbled along and worked.
 At least the place offered shelter from the rain, sleet, snow, The bus-stops were sort-of marked.

-he last time I rode Megabus, in 2011, the bus stop was two blocks away in a slightly-squalid, poorly-lit, and exposed outdoor parking lot, so despite my complaints, it is a move up.
+Now, the last time I rode Megabus, in 2011, the bus stop was two blocks away in a slightly-squalid, poorly-lit, and exposed outdoor parking lot, so despite my complaints, it is a move up.

 The grainy quality these pictures fits with most people’s mental condition at the time, I think.
 It was around 6:00 AM.